After hard-fought win over Pirates, Pete Alonso gives his take on Luisangel Acuna's Mets fit

 “Just looking for a good pitch to hit.
 That aspect doesn’t necessarily change there.
 Whether it’s a fly ball, a hit, or even a passed ball.
 For me, I just want to execute my gameplan and not necessarily get too bit.
 The fly ball was what we needed.”

-The Mets improved to a 25-15 record after the narrow win, further solidifying their top spot in the National League East with the Philadelphia Phillies 2.5 games behind them with a 24-17 record.
+The Mets improved to 25-15, further solidifying their top spot in the National League East.
+The Philadelphia Phillies are 2.5 games behind them with a 24-17 record.